qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/B. Product Funnel Analysis.md

 |--------------|------------------|------------------------|
 | Lobster      | Shellfish        | 48.74                  |

-* Lobster had the highest view to purchase percentage.

 ### 4. What is the average conversion rate from view to cart add?
 ```TSQL